holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/00_til_and_binary/lesson_plan.md

 - First unit will be on "digital representation"
     - What does "digital" mean?
     - What does "digital representation" mean?
-- What do people know about how pictures are stored on a computer?
+- What do people know about how information is stored on a computer?
     - Only thing computers understand: 1's and 0's -> binary
     - Today going to talk about binary
 - Basically do CS Unplugged lesson on binary
+    - 5 volunteers
+        - Each gets a dot
+    - Have them do certain numbers
+        - 1
+        - 13
+        - 23
+        - 0
+    - Have them count up from 0 - 16
+        - Can anyone see the patterns?
+- Two on board problems
+    - decimal -> binary
+    - binary -> decimal
+- Can store more than 10 numbers on fingers
+    - Lot of people show me four whenever I drive
+    - 132 if I did something very aggressive
+- How much can a _x_ store:
+    - Octopus
+    - Upside down elephant
+    - Star fish
+    - Penguin
+- TIL homework
+    - Tonight doing a TIL on binary numbers
+    - What would a good entry look like?
-    - TODO
+        - Write one together

 ## Homework